hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 ### 16.1 Explicit Execution Context with `call`

-In previous assignments, we said that JavaScript functions are objects: they have properties and methods just like any other object.
-One method that all JavaScript functions have is the `call` method.
 The `call` method calls a function with an explicit execution context.

 ```js
 function logNum() {